EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ## Run the Run JupyterLab app

-[Run JupyterLab](apps/jupyter-app.md) runs an interactive JupyterLab service on a back-end.
-The service is run in a container using Apptainer.
+[Run JupyterLab](apps/jupyter-app.md) is an app that runs JupyterLab on a back-end within your safe haven.
+JupyterLab runs within an isolated environment (within a software container).

 Click the 'Run JupyterLab' app on the Open OnDemand home page.